Click here to view Spanish version

 PARTICIPATING IN THE AFFILIATE MARKETING PROGRAMS OF NETWORK ADVERTISERS ENGAGED IN REGULATED BUSINESSES

 Network Advertisers engaged in certain kinds of businesses or activities may be subject to special laws and regulations that are not ordinarily applicable to commercial establishments generally, including (i) selling insurance, tobacco, securities, prescription drugs, or firearms, (ii) providing mortgages, loans, or other extensions of credit, (iii) providing banking services, including the maintenance of deposit accounts, (iv) providing investment advice or investment advisory services, (v) other businesses or activities that require registration with a governmental authority or agency charged with special responsibility for regulating the conduct of such businesses or activities or (vi) acting as a broker, agent or finder for any person engaged in any business or activity referred to in any of the foregoing clauses (“Regulated Businesses”).
-If a Network Advertiser uses the Rakuten Affiliate Network for conducting a Regulated Business, then we may have special requirements intended to prevent violations of the special laws and regulations that may apply.
+If a Network Advertiser uses the Supplier affiliate network for conducting a Regulated Business, then we may have special requirements intended to prevent violations of the special laws and regulations that may apply.
 Those requirements and policies will apply to any Network Publisher that participates or desires to participate in an affiliate marketing program of a Network Advertiser conducting a Regulated Business, notwithstanding any other or conflicting terms that the Network Advertiser may adopt for its affiliate marketing program, offers or engagements.
 If you participate in any affiliate marketing program of any Network Advertiser engaged in a Regulated Business, then you agree that you will not do any of the following, even if authorized by such Network Advertiser:

 - Describe or recommend any product or service of such Network Advertiser, except solely by posting on your Website the Promotions that such Network Advertiser creates and supplies to you for such purpose;